Collaborative Divorce: A Peaceful Litigation Alternative

 The Benefits Of A Collaborative Approach

 Collaborative divorces may be less costly than a typical litigated divorce.
-The spouses have greater control over the costs associated with divorce.
+The spouses have greater control over the costs associated with divorce, which is beneficial for older couples going through divorce as well.
 With a collaborative divorce, the spouses make their own determination in the outcome of the divorce.
 The spouses have control over what happens to them and their children.
-Collaborative divorce uses problem-solving and creative solutions to reach a conclusion that fits the family’s needs.
+As with the mediation process, which is similar in nature, collaborative divorce uses problem-solving and creative solutions to reach a conclusion that fits the family’s needs and is less traumatic for the kids.

 Is Collaborative Divorce Right For You?